 For your convenience, we’ve put together the best California food handlers card practice tests.
 We’ve heard from many sources that these tests nearly replicate the questions that you’ll be receiving on the final exam!

 Is Your California Food Handlers Card Expired or Lost?

 If you lost your California food handlers card, simply contact your course provider and ask for a copy.
 Always remember to create duplicate copies of your food handlers card.

 In California, your food handlers card expires 3 years after the date of issuance.
-To renew your CA food handlers card, you must sign up for another state-approved food safety course and pass their test all over again!
+To renew the card, you must sign up for another state-approved food safety course and pass their test all over again!
 This ensures that everyone in the state of California stays up to date with proper food safety procedures.

 Minimum Age Required to Handle Food in the State of California:

 - We believe most food handler courses require a participant to be at least 13 years of age in order to take their course but that is not a rule the food code addresses.

 State of California Food Handler Qualifications: